Skip to main content

 Reading the response

-Each result contains four objects:
+Each result contains:

-• content — the matched passage text. null for vision-mode chunks.
+• content: the matched passage text. null for vision-mode chunks.

-• workspace — the workspace the document belongs to.
+• workspace: the workspace the document belongs to.

 {